 Membership into The Brotherhood is open for any male that would like to improve himself.
 Members are required to accept our Creed FRATERNITY, RESPONSIBILITY, and CREATIVITY.
 Members must also pass all seven of their classes in order to attend the field trips.
 Members are also expected to not have any disciplinary referrals.

-The Kenwood Brotherhood meets weekly, normally on Friday’s, in the Dr. Martin Luther King Room.
-The meetings start at 3:10 p.m.
+The Kenwood Brotherhood meets bi-weekly, Wednesday during Advisory and Friday after school in the Dr. Martin Luther King Room.
+The Friday meetings start at 4:20 p.m.
 Members that miss more than 2 consecutive meetings will receive a notice of non-attendance.
 On the third absence they will be placed on an IN-ACTIVE list.

 The Kenwood Academy Brotherhood Movies